raghav-2408/DM_SEM/MID_1_PART.md

 A robust keyword strategy is integral to the effective functioning of web crawlers, ensuring accurate indexing, improved search relevance, and better visibility for your content.

-# Role of Social Media Platforms in Digital Marketing
+# Q : Role of Social Media Platforms in Digital Marketing

 ## Facebook (FB) and Instagram (IG):